 Funeral directing is not known to be a barrel of laughs.
 But it has its lighter moments.
 Here is a recent enquiry.

 “I was wondering if you could offer some advice.
 Would I be allowed to incorporate a Cooper’s Hill (near Gloucester) element into my burial?
-I plan to be encased in wax and rolled down a hill, being chased by strong men (a personal penchant).
+I plan to be encased in wax and rolled down a hill, being chased by strong men.
 The final destination being a pre-prepared grave at the bottom of this very steep hill.
 Can you help?
 Yours sincerely.”

 We would need permission from the landowner and the Environment Agency but I cannot think they would balk at such an innovative event.
 There are obvious opportunities for merchandising and tourism; the event could even be streamed live, generating significant revenue.